-There are plug-in Appliance Modules, Lamp Modules, Wall Switch Replacement Modules and Special 220V Modules for heavy duty appliances such as water heaters and room air conditioners.
-Plus Thermostat Controllers for central heating and air conditioning, Telephone Responders to control your home from any phone, and much more.
+There are plug-in Appliance Modules, Lamp Modules, Wall Switch Replacement Modules and Special 220V Modules for heavy duty appliances such as water

-TWON'T TEUP YOUR COMPUTER.
+ID WON'T THE UPYOUR COMPUTER.
 Use your computer only for programming.
 When you're finished, disconnect the Interface from the "User" or RS-232 port and keep it plugged into any convenient power outlet in your home.
 It will operate as a stand-alone controller with battery back-up and will run your home automatically.